stonepros/stone/doc/releases/hammer.rst

 * *RADOS Performance*: a range of improvements have been made in the OSD and client-side librados code that improve the throughput on flash backends and improve parallelism and scaling on fast machines.
-* *Simplified RGW deployment*: the ceph-deploy tool now has a new 'ceph-deploy rgw create HOST' command that quickly deploys a instance of the S3/Swift gateway using the embedded Civetweb server.
+* *Simplified RGW deployment*: the stone-deploy tool now has a new 'stone-deploy rgw create HOST' command that quickly deploys a instance of the S3/Swift gateway using the embedded Civetweb server.
   This is vastly simpler than the previous Apache-based deployment.
   There are a few rough edges (e.g., around SSL support) but we